Fakerallen/thingpark-iot-flow-js-driver/examples/simple-driver/README.md

 We use [Jest](https://jestjs.io/) as our testing framweork.

 _Note: when testing, you will need to export the functions that you test (unless of course you copy / paste the functions into the testing file).
-This is *not* needed in your driver if not tested_
+This is *not* needed in your driver if not tested_.

 To exports functions, you can add the following at the end of the `index.js` file: